coveo/source.coveo.com/_posts/2015-11-21-using-react-jsx-with-typescript.md

 }
 {% endhighlight %}

 We first reference to our TypeScript definitions that we setup in the previous step.
-We then `import` React module using the ES6 module import syntax.
-And we declare our first component using react!
+We then `import` React module using the ES6 module import syntax and then, we declare our first component using react!

 ## Compiling to JavaScript